Aliharu/Foundry-ExEss/README.md

 ## Notes

-Initiative currently has to be set manually

-It is recommended you download the popcorn initiative module to use with this system.
+It is recommended you download the popcorn initiative module or the Lancer Initiative Module to use with this system.
+These modules are currently broken on 0.8 however.

+## Die Roller

+Getimian flow attribute bonuses are auto calculated by the ability and attack rollers.